Eldeston/Creative-Computing/Semester 01/Class 04/Class 04 Portfolio.md

 	- Golden Ratio
 	- 3x3 Grid

-All points together create a context in our minds that defines a story that re
+All points together create a context in our minds that defines a story that resonates to the user's brain through imagination.

+## Website Analysis
+Factorio has a consistent and elegant theme of steampunk, technology, and chaos yet in control.
+I wouldn't change anything about it as it resonates with my past experience as a developer, a problem solver, and a player.
+The website makes me wants me to expand, solve, develop, and conquer.
+The factory MUST GROW!